-Andrew has over 12 years’ experience of both advisory and principal investment in the energy and infrastructure sector.
+Andrew leads QMPF’s energy and renewables advisory business and has experience of both advisory and principal investment across the energy and infrastructure sector.
 He re-joined QMPF in 2018 from Macquarie Green Investment Group (GIG), previously the UK Green Investment Bank (GIB), where he spent five years in the Distributed Energy and Onshore Renewables team.
 Prior to that was in Quayle Munro’s project advisory team where he worked in the energy, waste, education and health sectors.

 Andrew has experience of a range of renewable energy technologies, at different stages of development.
 Since re-joining QMPF he has advised on projects incorporating energy storage, onshore wind and solar, energy efficiency, low carbon heat, anaerobic digestion and electric vehicle charging infrastructure.